- Is Peanut Butter Good for You?

-Whether you’ve grown up on classic pb&j lunches or still scoop out your snack straight from the jar, to say most Americans are PB obsessed is a bit of an understatement.
+Whether you’ve grown up on classic PB&J lunches or love it straight from the jar, to say most Americans are obsessed with peanut butter is a bit of an understatement.

-Certain nuts are incredibly healthy on a ketogenic diet thanks to their macros: they’re mostly made of healthy fats, a bit of protein and even a few grams of fiber to lower the net carb amount.
+Some nuts are considered healthy foods due to their macro profile.
+They’re mostly made of healthy fats, they’re a decent source of protein, and they contain a few grams of fiber to lower the net carb amount[*].

 On the surface, peanuts seem to be one of those healthy choices.

 As you can see, most of the macro breakdown of peanuts goes to fat — but protein is no slouch either.
-A serving of peanuts has a gram more protein than a serving of almonds for comparison.
+A serving of peanuts has a gram more protein than a serving of almonds.